newjersey/innovation.nj.gov/content/_projects/COVID19-hub.md

 menu-group: COVID Response
 ---

-To improve access to information during the early days of the COVID-19 pandemic, the NJ Office of Innovation launched [COVID19.NJ.gov](https://covid19.nj.gov/), a centralized site that presented critical information from dozens of agencies in a user-friendly format.
+To improve access to information during the early days of the COVID-19 pandemic, the NJ State Office of Innovation launched [COVID19.NJ.gov](https://covid19.nj.gov/), a centralized site that presented critical information from dozens of agencies in a user-friendly format.

 ### Challenge